-Great Lakes Academy

-Parent/Guardian Acknowledgement & Understanding of School Policies
+Great Lakes Academy Parent/Guardian Acknowledgement & Understanding of School Policies

-As a Great Lakes Academy Charter School Parent/Guardian, and in support for my student's success, I agree to:
+As a Great Lakes Academy Charter School Parent/Guardian, and in consideration for my student's attendance at Great Lakes Academy, I agree to:

-- 1. Adhere to the parent conduct policy, including treating all staff with respect and adhering to all school rules and policies. - 2.
-Make the school a safe and achievement-oriented environment by supporting the school as it enforces GLA's Student Code of Conduct. - 3.
-Ensure that I support my child's academic progress to the greatest extent possible and ensure they successfully complete summer school if required for promotion. - 4.
+- 1. Adhere to the parent conduct policy, including adhering to all school rules and policies including the parent conduct policy, and treating all staff with respect. - 2.
+Make the school a safe and achievement-oriented environment by supporting the school as it enforces the school's Code of Conduct. - 3.
 Ensure that my child arrives at school on-time daily and attends school daily.
-I have read the attendance policy in this handbook and understand the school's policy regarding tardiness, excused and unexcused absences, and annual absences in excess of 15 days.
-I understand that 3 tardy arrivals or early dismissals will be counted as 1 absence for purposes of perfect attendance awards.
-I understand that K-4th students are tardy if they do not arrive at school by 7:55, and 5th-8th grade students are considered tardy if they are not in the classroom by 7:55. - 5.
-Ensure that my child wears the appropriate school uniform daily, including GLA-branded tops (If relevant, ensure my K or 1 child's gym shoes are Velcro). - 6.
-Communicate regularly with my child's teachers regarding my child's academic and behavioral performance and attend the following events at the school: orientation, curriculum night, parent-teacher conferences, and any specifically requested conferences. - 7.
-Uphold a positive and constructive working relationship with my child's teacher and school staff. - 8.
-Ensure my child is picked up at 1:45 pm on Fridays, and at 3:15 pm on Monday-Thursday, or at 5:00 pm if they are participating in afterschool enrichment programming. - 9.
-Check my child's homework assignments nightly and weekly report. - 10.
-Follow and abide by all of the policies contained in the Great Lakes Academy Family Handbook & Student Code of Conduct, and uphold the mission, values, and philosophies of the school.
+I have read the attendance policy in the student handbook and understand the school's policy regarding lateness, excused, and unexcused absences.
+I understand that 3 tardy arrivals or early dismissals will be counted as 1 absence toward attendance incentives.
+I understand arrival after 8:00 is tardy for K-4 students and 5th-8th students are tardy if they are not in their classroom by the 8:00 bell. - 4.
+Ensure that my child wears the appropriate school uniform daily, including GLA polo, khaki bottoms, and gym shoes. - 5.
+Communicate regularly with my child's teachers regarding my child's academic and behavioral performance and attend the following events at the school: summer orientation, a fall open house, parent-teacher conferences, and any specifically requested conferences. - 6.
+Uphold a positive and constructive working relationship with my child's teacher, school staff and administrators, comply with all policies and procedures of the school, and abide by GLA's parent comportment clause. - 7.
+Ensure my child is picked up at 1:50 pm on Fridays, and at 3:20 pm on Monday-Thursday. - 8.
+Check any nightly or weekly reports sent by the school. - 9.
+Support my child to the fullest in success with the GLA Code of Conduct. - 10.
+Follow and abide by all of the policies contained in this Great Lakes Academy Family Handbook, and uphold the mission, values and philosophies of the school.